-Next ICFA-SCIC meeting will be held at Jefferson Lab.
+Next ICFA-SCIC meeting will be held on 25/26 Feb at KEK, Japan.

 International Committee for Future Accelerators (ICFA)

 Chairperson: Professor Harvey Newman, Caltech

 To monitor and review interregional connectivity, high energy physics requirements, and make recommendations for network improvements.